Tyonnchie-Berry-1996/DevEnv/README.md

   <header>
     <h1>Dev-Env</h1>
     <p class="tagline">
       Lightweight Fedora-based dev environment for Linux kernel, automation, and systems engineering that bootstraps your tool-chain on first run.
 The toolchain          includes libraries and utilities needed to build Linux kernels, plus solid support for Python-heavy development.
 It has enough tooling to build kernels and        test out some of my repositories—or your own projects.
-If you bring your own code, just follow the steps below; while your specific Python packages may not be preinstalled, the environment is designed so you can simply run pip3 install &lt;your-python-package&gt; and be up and running quickly.
+If you bring your own code, just follow the steps at the end; while your specific Python packages may not be preinstalled, the environment is designed so you can simply run pip3 install &lt;your-python-package&gt; and be up and running quickly.
     </p>
     <p>
       Docker Hub: